 If you are intending to paddle and camp on Crown Land in British Columbia as well as Parks land, follow this link to see if your organization requires added permits for that activity.

-Finally, all groups will need to sign a rental agreement, and each individual on the trip will need to sign our rental waiver form before we will rent any kayaks or equipment.
-This is standard for all of our rentals.
+Finally, all groups will need to sign a rental agreement, and each individual on the trip will need to sign (or have a guardian sign) our Informed Consent Document or rental liability waiver before we will rent any kayaks or equipment.

 The rental agreement form is basically an understanding that the group is responsible for any loss of or damage to any kayak or equipment that belongs to PRSK, and we require a credit card number to be held on file before you embark on the trip.

-Our waivers must be completed by every participant on the trip and sent to PRSK before arrival.
-Participants 18 years and under will need a parent or guardian to sign the waiver on their behalf.
-You can download our waiver before you book by following this link.
+Our waivers and informed consent documents must be completed by every participant on the trip and sent to PRSK before arrival.
+Participants 18 years and under will need a parent or guardian to sign on their behalf.

 Solutions

-If you are reading the above and don’t feel like you have the necessary experience or ability to carry out a safe and enjoyable trip for your group, there are potential solutions that will ensure that your group can still enjoy Desolation Sound with Powell River Sea Kayak.
+If your trip leaders don’t have the required certifications, or feel that you don’t have the necessary experience or ability to carry out a safe and enjoyable trip for your group, there are potential solutions that will ensure that your group can still enjoy Desolation Sound with Powell River Sea Kayak.

 Please note that this is entirely dependent on the availability of guides and their duties on regularly scheduled guided trips with PRSK.
 We do not guarantee that we will have a guide available at all times for this.
 Please call or email to discuss this possibility with management directly.